-Dr. Ramírez's original dramatic writing has been presented at Breath of Fire Latina Theatre, Teatro Luna, Repertorio Español, San Diego Repertory Theatre, Teatro del Pueblo, WOW Café Theatre, Nuyorican Poets Café, Primary Stages, Drama Book Shop’s Arthur Saleen Theatre, Hippodrome State Theatre, Latin American Theatre Today Festival, Edward Albee’s Great Plains Theatre Conference, Maieutic Theatre/MT Works, Southeastern Theatre Conference, 21st Century Playwrights Festival, Morris-Jumel Mansion with People’s Theatre Project, Tribeca Performing Arts Center with America-in-Play, Martin E. Segal Theatre, the Spoon Theatre, Hudson Opera House, and Lower East Side Tenement Museum.
+Dr. Ramírez's original dramatic writing has been presented at Breath of Fire Latina Theatre, Teatro Luna, Repertorio Español, San Diego Repertory Theatre, Teatro del Pueblo, WOW Café Theatre, Nuyorican Poets Café, Teatro IATI, Arte Latino Now, Primary Stages, Drama Book Shop’s Arthur Saleen Theatre, Hippodrome State Theatre, Latin American Theatre Today Festival, Edward Albee’s Great Plains Theatre Conference, Maieutic Theatre/MT Works, Southeastern Theatre Conference, 21st Century Playwrights Festival, Morris-Jumel Mansion with People’s Theatre Project, Tribeca Performing Arts Center with America-in-Play, Martin E. Segal Theatre, the Spoon Theatre, Hudson Opera House, and Lower East Side Tenement Museum.
 Educational readings and performances with Dos Alas Theatre have been featured nationwide, at NYC venues and recognized by the NYC Mayor’s Office of Immigrant Affairs.

-Dr. Ramírez is an active member of The Dramatists Guild, Speranza Theatre Company’s Women[+] Playwrights’ Circle, The Players founded by Edwin Booth (including its Equity, Diversity, & Inclusion committee), and also currently serves as a nominator and voter on the Lucille Lortel Awards Committee in recognition of excellence in Off-Broadway theatre.
+Dr. Ramírez is an active member of The Dramatists Guild, Speranza Theatre Company’s Women[+] Playwrights’ Circle, The Players founded by Edwin Booth (including its Equity, Diversity, & Inclusion committee), and also currently serves as a critic for Talkin' Broadway and a nominator/voter on the Lucille Lortel Awards Committee in recognition of excellence in Off-Broadway theatre.
 An incurably homesick Miami native, Kimi can also be found simulating subtropical environments on their unusual New York City patio in midtown Manhattan.

 See also Curriculum Vitæ.